Choosing what foreign language to learn is one of the critical decisions you’ll make in your life. So, how do you decide what’s right for you?

 And so you’re out to learn Mandarin (官话).

-With a job in mind, sitting around to learn Hànzì characters will never be that fulfilling as when you emotionally entrenched yourself in that foreign tongue itself.
+With a job in mind, sitting around to learn Hànzì characters will never be as fulfilling as when you emotionally entrenched yourself in that foreign tongue itself.

 The key is to link up meaningful relationships with the language.